xscriptorcode/xw11-taskbar/xblackgold/README.md

 - Set display scale to 100% for sharpest rendering.
 - Use `Segoe UI`, `JetBrains Mono` or similar fonts for consistency.

----

-##  Customize Further

-You may extend this theme by:

-- Modifying font sizes or colors for different contrast needs.
-- Adding blur or transparency to tray backgrounds.
-- Swapping out the glyph used for the Start button.